Natedeploys/docker-python-sandbox/README.md

 - If you are using linux, you might be required to use sudo before the step 2 command
 - If no docker daemon is present, it means either the above or docker needs to be installed
+- if you need to access the inside of the container run the following command in another terminal, keeping your container still running:

+1) run "docker ps" without the quotes
+2) Grab the container ID ex.
+1238109809
+3) run "docker exec -it 1238109809 bash"

 ## Todo

-- Install sent2vec from the public github repository
+- Install sent2vec from the public github repository - **DONE**
 - Find a way to load files from the computer hosting the docker containers